tmeasday/create-graphql-server/README.md

 In this version, you create a set of input schemas in the `input/` directory, then start the server with `npm start`.
 It will then generate all the code it would write out, and eval it and start serving.

-To see what the generated code would actually look like, see the `output` branch.
+To see what the generated code would actually look like, the `test/output-app` folder.

 ## Creating types